RyeRob/stats-map/README.md

 - Map api loads map

 ## Needs Work
+- validation and error mesasge on text input
+- get lat and long on map click
 - Passing latitude and longitude from map to stats and weather
 - Display information upon clicking on map
 - Have overlays of maps from restcountries API on the Google Map